remy/nodemon/README.md

 nodemon -e js,jade,html,css
 ```

-Now nodemon will restart on any changes to files in the directory (or subdirectories) with the extensions .js, .jade.
+Now nodemon will restart on any changes to files in the directory (or subdirectories) with the extensions .js, .jade, .html, .css.

 ## Ignoring files